joeberkovitz/qgis-nautical/index.md

 The steps in making a layout are:

 - Set up the main map view and layers to show the information of interest
-- Pick the right chart raster resolution for your map
-- Create and name the layout
+- Create and name a print layout for your map
 - Pan, zoom and rotate the layout's map as desired
 - Edit and adjust the title and scale bars
 - Add any other decorations, such as descriptive text